JelteF/derive_more/impl/doc/display.md

 When deriving `Display` (or other formatting trait) for a generic struct/enum, all generic type arguments used during formatting are bound by respective formatting trait.
-Bounds can only be inferred this way when a field is used directly in the interpolation.
+Bounds can only be inferred this way if a field is used directly in the interpolation.

 E.g., for a structure `Foo` defined like this:
 ```rust